 Red Blood Cells

-Haemoglobin mainly comprises of iron which combines with the oxygen, thus giving the reddish colour to the blood.
+Haemoglobin is mainly composed of iron, which combines with the oxygen, thus giving a reddish colour to the blood.
 It occupies 40-45% of the total volume of blood.
 The main function of the RBCs is the transportation of nutrients and the hormones throughout the human body.

 Lifespan of RBC

 The lifespan of RBC is 100-120 days.
-When their lifespan is completed, they are removed from the circulation.
+When their lifespan is completed, they are eliminated through the circulatory system.
 When a person suffers from chronic diseases, the lifespan of RBCs is reduced.